sujanos/bitcoin-milker/README.md

 To execute operations on behalf of your users (delegators), you need a Vincent App to which they can delegate their agent wallet.

-A demo Vincent App already exists: [Memecoin DCA](https://dashboard.heyvincent.ai/developer/appId/9796398001) in the [Vincent Dashboard](https://dashboard.heyvincent.ai/).
+A demo Vincent App already exists: [wBTC DCA](https://dashboard.heyvincent.ai/explorer/appId/9796398001) in the [Vincent Dashboard](https://dashboard.heyvincent.ai/).

 You can access the demo app frontend at: https://demo.heyvincent.ai/